 Reproduction: Females give birth to 2-3 litters per year, each time yielding an average of 4-8 pups.
 The size of the litters varies with the seasons, with larger litters being born in spring and summer, and small litters being born in winter.
 In warmer months, muskrats can give birth to as many as 15 young at once.
 Newborn muskrats are weaned for about a year before they become independent.

-Feeding: Muskrats gather food within their territory and carry it to a feeding platform on which they eat.
-These feeding platforms are flat, elevated piles of mud and vegetation, which they construct outside of their living dens.
+Feeding: Muskrats gather food within their territories and carry it to feeding platforms on which they eat.
+These feeding platforms are flat, elevated piles of mud and vegetation, which muskrats construct outside of their living dens.

-Social Interaction: As monogomous breeders, muskrats live with their mates and their young.
-They are very territorial, especially during breeding season.
+Social Interaction: As monogamous breeders, muskrats live with their mates and their young.
+They are very territorial - especially during breeding season.